-- The Board develops and approves policies and guidelines for the execution of the Board's investment program.
+- 1. The Board develops and approves policies and guidelines for the execution of the Board's investment program.
 Only the Board in its sole discretion can delegate its decision-making authority regarding the investment program.
 Staff will be responsible for the implementation and administration of these decisions. - 2.
 A formal review of the Board's Investment Policy and investment structure, asset allocation, and financial performance will be conducted annually or more frequently as the need arises.
-The review will include recommended adjustments to the long-term, strategic asset allocation to reflect any changes in applicable regulations, long-term capital market assumptions, actuarial assumptions, or the System's financial condition. - 3.
+The review will include recommended adjustments to the long-term, strategic asset allocation to reflect any changes in applicable regulations, long-term capital market assumptions, actuarial assumptions, or the System's financial condition.
+Proposed policy amendments will include in the staff reports to the Investment Committee and/or the Board the results of the review and any additional opinions of the investment consultant(s) and the City Attorney. - 3.
 The Board shall review investments quarterly, or as needed, to ensure that policy guidelines continue to be met.
 The Board shall monitor investment returns on both an absolute basis and relative to appropriate benchmarks, as well as peer group comparisons.
 The source of information for these reviews shall come from Staff, outside consultants, the custodian, investment managers, etc. - 4.
 The Board may retain investment consultants to provide such services as conducting performance reviews, asset allocation, manager reviews, and investment research. - 5.
 The Board shall be responsible for taking appropriate action if investment objectives are not being met or if policies and guidelines are not being followed.
 Reviews for separate portfolios managed by external managers will focus on the following areas: - a) Manager compliance to the Policy guidelines. - b) Material changes in the managers' organizations, such as investment philosophy, personnel changes, acquisitions or losses of major accounts, etc. The managers will be responsible for keeping the Board advised of any material changes in personnel, investment strategy, or other pertinent information potentially affecting performance. - c) Investment performance relative to each manager's stated performance benchmark(s) as set forth in the manager's investment guidelines. - 6.
 The Board shall expect Staff to administer the System's investments in a cost-effective manner subject to Board approval.
 These costs include, but are not limited to, management, consulting and custodial fees, transaction costs, and other administrative costs chargeable to the Board.